atakagi1/MATLAB/README.md

 If parts of the MATLAB code are used for publication, please mention in the acknowledgements!

-As of 15 September 2022 the entries are:
+As of 15 September 2022 the following code is available:

 - Kalman filter basics